Thursday, March 17, 2011

 “I’m interested in trauma,” she said, but not in “point[ing] a finger at the source of the trauma.”

 Having gone a year and a half without making a cocoon sculpture until recently, I had to dig out some old artist statements and remind myself what they used to mean to me.
 The crux of the engagement has always been in establishing a contrast between seducing and repelling the viewer, a tendency I hadn’t heard another artist talk about at great length until Tuesday night.
-When feminist artist Mona Hatoum spoke at the Power Plant, this was a strategy she referenced repeatedly.
-It would be overly simplistic to call it a strategy, though, because that doesn’t convey the thrill of manipulating the viewer while simultaneously manipulating oneself.
+When feminist artist Mona Hatoum spoke at the Power Plant in Toronto, this was a strategy she referenced repeatedly.

 Please see http://www.whitecube.com/artists/hatoum/viii/ for images.